vista-art/fragmentcolor/docs/api/scene/light/position.md

 Read the world-space position the light radiates from.
-Returns `Some([x, y, z])` for a point or spot light, `None` for a directional light (directional rays travel from infinitely far away — no position to report).
+Returns `Some([x, y, z])` for a point or spot light, `None` for a directional light (directional rays travel from infinitely far away, so there's no position to report).
 Call [`set_position`](https://fragmentcolor.org/api/scene/light/set_position) to update it.